shishira10/accelaPersonMgmt/README.md

 ## PersonManagement
 	PersonManagement is a Spring WebFlux project to manage persons and their addresses.
-	Detailed requirements can be found at https://github.com/shishira10/accelaPersonMgmt/blob/CodingExercise/Requirements.pdf
+	Detailed requirements can be found at https://github.com/shishira10/accelaPersonMgmt/blob/CodingExercise/Requirements.pdf Current active branch and the branch to be used is - CodingExercise

   All the data related to person and their corresponding addresses will stored in an In-memory SQL DB(H2 DB).
 Two tables are used to implement the requirements and they are "Person" and "Address".